-Technical representatives of selected organizations shall submit Engineering Reports (ER's) pertaining to interface developments for Geo4NIEM to the OGC Technical Committee for review.
-Technical representatives shall present these Reports to the relevant OGC TC groups and work with OGC members to resolve issues that the OGC members may raise with regard to the ER and the interface(s) described therein.
+Technical representatives of selected organizations shall submit Engineering Reports (ER's) pertaining to interface developments for the initiative to the OGC Technical Committee for review.
+Technical representatives shall present these Engineering Reports to the relevant OGC TC working groups and work with OGC members to resolve comments or issues that the OGC members may raise with regard to the ER and the interface(s) described therein.